Metrics & Observability Guide

 - Gauge

-dec()saturates at zero (will not underflow below 0), ensuring correctness for connection and partition counting - Prometheus export only happens on request (pull-based)
+dec()saturates at zero (will not underflow below 0), ensuring correctness for connection and partition counting - Prometheus and JSON export only happen on request (pull-based)

 Next Steps